Sundar C: Filmmaking style

-Sundar C is known for directing films in various genres, intending to achieve mass appeal.
-Due to his back-to-back commercial success for more than 30 years, he became one of the most popular "commercial" filmmakers in Tamil cinema.
+Sundar C is known for directing populist films intending to achieve mass appeal.
+Due to his back-to-back commercial success for more than 30 years, he is considered among the most popular "commercial" filmmakers in modern Tamil cinema.
+Comedy is the genre Sundar is best known for directing frequently, and he has mentioned Madhan's cartoons, Crazy Mohan and S. Ve.
+Shekher's plays as influences.
 Sundar claims to avoid vulgarity and pointless glamour in his films, which has drawn sceptism among viewers and critics.
-Acknowledging that his films may not always be well received by critics, he said he has no problem with them as he feels critics might be ostracised from intellectual circles if they positively review his films, which are intended for general audiences seeking entertainment rather than intellectuals.
+Acknowledging that his films may not always be well received by critics, he contends he is not discouraged by such criticism; he believes critics might be ostracised from intellectual circles if they positively review his films, which are intended for general audiences seeking entertainment, rather than intellectuals.
+He has, however, expressed sadness that he does not get the appreciation he deserves.